 Multi-channel retailing provides several benefits which include:

-Acquiring new customers: Several shoppers like the convenience that is provided through online channels in comparison to physical store whereas; other people prefer buying from online marketplaces like Amazon and eBay.
+Several shoppers like the convenience that is provided through online channels in comparison to physical stores whereas; other people prefer buying from online marketplaces like Amazon and eBay.
 The more avenues customers have to find and buy your product the more new customers the business will receive.

 Disadvantages of Multichannel Retail

-Selling the Irrelevant Channels.
 Using multiple mediums to reach your audience is important.
-But promoting your products and service to irrelevant audience can harm your revenue generating stream.
+But promoting your products and service to an irrelevant audience can harm your revenue-generating stream.

-Infrastructure.
-Those retailers using multiple marketing channels need a proper infrastructure.
-There are many activities to handle like listing, inventory management, processing orders and customer services can really hurt your retail business if don’t have a strong systems inplaced.
+Those retailers using multiple marketing channels need proper infrastructure.
+There are many activities to handle like listing, inventory management, processing orders, and customer services that can really hurt your retail business if don’t have strong systems in place.

 Multi-Channel Retailing Examples

 Not every multi-channeling innovation is necessarily done for profit.
 In 2018, lays required for reaching its charitable audiences which the manufacturer of chips hoped to get interacted for helping in Operation Smile which offers surgical care to children around the world that are affected by the cleft condition.
 The aim was to raise $1 million but the question was how to stand out?

 Amid the bustle of Times Square, Lay’s opened a funhouse in New York City where you can find life-size Mr. Potato Head along with celebrity ambassadors Jordin Sparks for laying all groundworks for promoting.
 After this, for nearly two months in-store, the specially packed pack of Lay’s was made available and a certain percentage of every transaction is dedicated towards Operation Smile.

 Challenges to Multi-Channel Retail Marketing